twischer/WLAN-IO/FLASH.md

 as it doesn't take more than 236KB and has the right format that the boot loader understands.
 We can't mess with the first 4KB nor the last 16KB of the flash.

+SDK v1.5.2 needs 213732 Bytes (0x35000) of the SPI flash without any user code implemantations.
+For system and bootloader parameters 16kB (0x4000) are needed.
+So there leave 0x42000 Bytes (= 0x80000 - 0x01000 - 0x35000 - 0x04000) for user code implemantations and user parameters.

 Now how does a code partition break down? that is reflected in the following definition found in the loader scripts:
 ```